 Iowa Bill re 20-Week Abortion Ban and 72 Hour Waiting Period (SF 471)

-SF 471 would amend the law regarding feticide to prohibit abortion if a pregnancy has reached 20 weeks post-fertilization or the fetus achieves viability.
+SF 471 amends the law regarding feticide to prohibit abortion if a pregnancy has reached 20 weeks post-fertilization or the fetus achieves viability.

-The bill would make it a class “C” felony for any person to intentionally terminate a human pregnancy, with the knowledge and voluntary consent of the pregnant person, after the pregnancy reaches 20 weeks post-fertilization or the fetus achieves viability, whichever occurs earlier.
+The law makes it a class “C” felony for any person to intentionally terminate a human pregnancy, with the knowledge and voluntary consent of the pregnant person, after the pregnancy reaches 20 weeks post-fertilization or the fetus achieves viability, whichever occurs earlier.

-The bill would make it a class “D” felony for any person who attempts to intentionally terminate a human pregnancy, with the knowledge and voluntary consent of the pregnant person, after the pregnancy reaches 20 weeks post-fertilization or the fetus achieves viability, whichever occurs earlier, where death of the fetus does not result.
+The law makes it a class “D” felony for any person who attempts to intentionally terminate a human pregnancy, with the knowledge and voluntary consent of the pregnant person, after the pregnancy reaches 20 weeks post-fertilization or the fetus achieves viability, whichever occurs earlier, where death of the fetus does not result.

-The bill would also not apply to the termination of a human pregnancy between 20 and 24 weeks post-fertilization, when in the best clinical judgment of the physician the human pregnancy has a fetal anomaly incompatible with life.
+The law does not apply to the termination of a human pregnancy between 20 and 24 weeks post-fertilization, when in the best clinical judgment of the physician the human pregnancy has a fetal anomaly incompatible with life.

 Similar to feticide provisions found in SF 54.